SushmaRaj012/Amazon-sales-Analysis/README.md

 ## Approach used

-Data preparation: we will clean preprocess the dataset for analysis.
+**Data preparation**: we will clean preprocess the dataset for analysis.

-Exploratory data analysis: We'll analyze the data to understand the distribution of products by categories, customer ratings, and reviews.
+**Exploratory data analysis**: We'll analyze the data to understand the distribution of products by categories, customer ratings, and reviews.

-Data visualization: We'll visualize the data to identify trends and patterns.
+**Data visualization**: We'll visualize the data to identify trends and patterns.

 **Data Preparation Process in SQL**